 Buying and sizing a ski or snowboard helmet.

-More and more people are wearing helmets when skiing and boarding, and indeed the majority of Ski Club staff and Leaders choose to wear a helmet.
+More and more people are wearing helmets when skiing and boarding, and indeed the majority of Ski Club staff and Reps choose to wear a helmet.
 However we still believe that it’s ultimately up to the individual to decide whether or not to don a helmet.
 We do however recommend that all children under 14 years of age wear a helmet when skiing or snowboarding.
 It is a legal requirement for children to wear a helmet in some resorts and countries, and in some cases it’s also compulsory for adults to wear a helmet in certain specified areas of the mountain such as advanced terrain parks.
 Please ensure you check and adhere to the regulations of your chosen area.
 It’s important to remember that the most effective way to ensure your safety, and the safety of others, is to ski within your ability.
 For all mountain users, the International Ski Federation (FIS) has ten Rules of Conduct for skiers snowboarders.

 Headway, the brain injury association, has a useful info sheet which we want to share too.
 It's really worth reading before you go skiing so that if you're concerned about someone having a impact involving their head then you know what to look our for regarding concussion - Concussion in sports fact sheet.